gsriram-ucsd/power-outage-analysis/README.md

 For my Baseline model, I will be using Random Forest Model to classify an outage's cause.
 I will be using the features `U.S_STATE`(categorical), `CLIMATE.REGION` (categorical), `ANOMALY.LEVEL` (quantitative), `MONTH` (ordinal), and`POPDEN_URBAN`(quantitative).
 These were chosen because `U.S_STATE` accounts for variances between states, `CLIMATE.REGION` indicates whether the cause could be man-made or natural. `ANOMALY.LEVEL` accounts for anomalous conditions that may have a one-off influence, and `POPDEN_URBAN` could provide supplementary information - more densely populated regions may have a higher occurence of intentional attacks.
 `MONTH` is already encoded as numerical data.
 I one-hot encode all of the categorical data, and scale the numerical data.
 While not necessary, I do it because it may help interpretability of the model in the future.

 This model achieved an F1 Score of 0.5750, with an accuracy of 0.59 on the test set.
 This is quite decent for a baseline model.
+It seems to get predicts right a little bit more than half of the time, which should be better than an educated guess - there are seven values we can predict.

 ## Final Model
 My Final model includes all features from the baseline model, plus `ABS.ANOMALY` and `COMIND.PERCEN` (both are quantitative features).
 I chose to engineer `ABS.ANOMALY` because I realized that the anomaly level really only defines the "strangeness" of the weather by its magnititude - values greater than 0.5 and lesser than -0.5 are considered an anomaly.
 This could help the model by providing a proxy for more data. `COMIND.PERCEN` was engineered to represent the relative industrial density in an area - people tend to live in areas with more favorable climates, while industries require large amounts of space in more rural settings, where conditions may be more dire.